broadinstitute/cromwell/README.md

         If call caching writing is turned on, Cromwell will still write the job in the cache database, using:
          * the hash if the lookup succeeded
          * the floating tag otherwise.

-Note that although we STRONGLY RECOMMEND to keep docker hash lookup ENABLED, it can be disabled in the configuration using `docker.hash-lookup.enabled`.
-(See `reference.conf` for more details)

 ### Docker Lookup